Chinese spirit possession: History

-Spirit possession in the Song Dynasty
+Spirit possession in the Song dynasty

 Practices of spirit possession varied among Confucian, Buddhist, and Daoist tradition, and the three sects of belief were closely tied to Chinese societal hierarchy.
 Daoist priests and Buddhist monks who carried out possession rituals were at the top of the hierarchy, followed by a growing group of independent religious and ritual specialists such as lay Daoist exorcists (fashi) and Esoteric Buddhist monks.
 At the bottom were village spirit-mediums and rural practitioners.

 Spirit possession was, as Edward Davis puts it, a "necessarily a social experience."
 Denoted by Song dynasty writers as "pingfu," it focuses on the experience of possession of a mortal body by ghosts, gods, or ancestors.
-It is important to note that in contrast to shamanism, the body or the self is not able to communicate with the entity that is possessing the body.
+In contrast to shamanism, the body or the self is not able to communicate with the entity that is possessing the body.

 The Yijian Zhi by Hong Mai of the Southern Song dynasty contains almost two hundred accounts of spirit possession.
 The three main types of accounts included were of 1. village spirit mediums who were possessed by earthly spirits, 2.
 Child-mediums, employed by Daoist priests and Buddhist monks as a means of exorcism for the possessed, and 3.
 Funeral rites where relatives could be possessed by the deceased as a form of communication (4).
 There were also accounts of non-ritualized possession, where spirits were believed to take over a body and was treated as an illness.

 Child mediums

 Particularly active in the Jiangsu region during the Song Dynasty, the employment of young boys in ritual exorcist practices was common.
-One account of such is from Hong Mai's Yijian Zhi is the “Rites of the Three Altars.”
+One account of such is from Hong Mai's Yijian Zhi is the "Rites of the Three Altars."
 The ritual employs child mediums to identify and deal with malevolent spirits.
 In one instance, three boys are called upon to identify a water demon.
 The boys fall into a trance, during which they locate and capture the demon in the form of a large turtle.
 This practice is noted during a period of Daoist and local village medium convergence.

 Another account from Hong Mai, "At the Home of an Extended Confucian Family in Zhejiang," documents the young nephew of a possessed woman being summoned to aid with the exorcism.
 The exorcist Zhao Shandao burned incense, danced the yubu, and asked the children to search for demonic images in the smoke.
 The nephew identified the spirit to be from a corpse in the village, which consequently was instructed to be burned.
 He witnessed the descent of a Daoist priest who gave him instructions on how to heal the woman.

+Qing era

+The Qing Code criminalized spirit possession, categorizing it as part of the "Ban on Vernacular Masters and Heretical Techniques".